kyramanlove/tswdportfolio/kmanlovefinalptII.md

 ### Background
 The paid subscription model of streaming began rising to prominence in the mid-2000s, with Spotify debuting in 2008.
 This format now generates the majority share of revenue in the recorded music industry.
-* Visualization here is a stacked bar chart of music industry revenues by format.
+Visualization here is a stacked bar chart of music industry revenues by format.
+I'm having trouble getting the data to download on this but it's coming from this dashboard from the RIAA embedded below.
+I will simplify the categories (vinyl, cassette, CD, digital sale, streaming) in my analysis.

+<ifrrame
+src="https://public.tableau.com/views/U_S_RecordedMusicRevenuesbyFormat_0/RevenuesbyFormat?:showVizHome=no&:embed=true" width="90%" height="500" seamless frameborder="0" scrolling="no"></iframe>

 And the volume of album sales (both physical and digital) are dropping each year.
 <div class="flourish-embed flourish-chart" data-src="visualisation/5527016"><script src="https://public.flourish.studio/resources/embed.js"></script></div>